oppia/oppia-android/Oppia-Android-Testing.md

 ## assertThat() vs. assertEqual(), assertTrue() / assertFalse()
 Use `assertThat()` instead of `assertEqual()`, `assertTrue()` / `assertFalse()`

 The first benefit is that `assertThat()` is more readable than the other assert methods.
-For example take a look at the following `assertEquals()`:
+For example, take a look at the following `assertEquals()`:
 ```
 assertEquals(expected, actual)
 ```